Isaac5886/SpatialAnalysis/README.md

 # Spatial_Data_Infrastrusture
-Make sure to that you run it with administrator private
+Make sure to that you run it with administrator privelages